Andreas-Hum/numericalts/README.md

 ```

 ### Example of a Custom Numerical Class
+*Notice a complex number Numerical class have since been added*

 This section demonstrates how to create a custom class that implements the `Numerical` interface and how to use it with the `Matrix` class.
 ```ts
 // Import The Matrix class and the Numerical interface